Slowly rotating Tolman VII solution: Numerical results for slowly rotating T-VII spheres

 \subsection{Quadrupole deformations: $l=2$ sector}

-In~\fref{fig:xi2} we display the deformation function $-\xi_2(R)/R$, as given by~\eref{defxi2}, evaluated at the surface, as a function of the tenuity parameter $\beta$.
-In analogy to the behaviour of the $l=0$ perturbation function $\xi_{0}$, as $\beta$ decreases, or the compactness increases, $-\xi_2(R)/R$ increases reaching a maximum at $\beta\simeq 2.95$, and then decreases as $\beta\to\stab$.
-This behaviour for $-\xi_2(R)/R$ was also found for homogeneous stars where the maximum appears at $\beta\sim 2.7$ \cite{Chandra:1974}.
+In~\fref{fig:xi2} we display the deformation function $-\xi_2(R)/R$, as given by~\eref{defxi2}, evaluated at the surface, as a function of the parameter $\beta$ for the T-VII solution (solid black curve).
+We also include the results for CD configurations (dotted blue curve), which are in very good agreement with the results reported by \cite{Chandra:1974}.
+In analogy to the behaviour of the $l=0$ perturbation function $\xi_{0}$, as $\beta$ decreases, or the compactness increases, $-\xi_2(R)/R$ increases reaching a maximum at $\beta\simeq 2.86$, and then decreases as $\beta\to\stab$.
+We observe a similar behaviour for homogeneous masses, with $-\xi_2(R)/R$ having a maximum when $\beta\sim 2.7$.

-The radial profile of the ellipticity $\varepsilon(r)$ of the isobaric surfaces, as given by~\eref{ellipt}, is illustrated in~\fref{fig:ellip_rad}, for various values of the tenuity $\beta$.
-We measure $\varepsilon(r)$ in units of $(J/M^2)^2$.
+The radial profile of the ellipticity $\varepsilon(r)$ of the isobaric surfaces, for T-VII spheres, as given by~\eref{ellipt}, is illustrated in~\fref{fig:ellip_rad} for various values of the parameter $R/\Rs$.
+We measure $\varepsilon(r)$ in units of $J^2/M^4$.
 We observe that the ellipticity grows monotonically from the centre of the star, up to the surface.
 Also, note that for configurations with low compactness, the region $r/R\in (0, 0.6)$ is less deformed as compared with the region $r/R\in (0.6, 1)$.
-For instance, for the configuration with $\beta=10$, equivalent to $\com=0.05$, the ellipticity is almost constant up to $r/R\sim 0.6$, and then it grows rapidly in the region $r/R\in (0.7, 1)$.
-On the other hand, for the configuration with the limiting $\beta$ for stability, we observe that the ellipticity grows almost linearly, and slowly, with $r$, thus the inner and outer cores deformations are comparable.
+For instance, for the configuration with $\beta=10$, equivalent to $\com=0.05$, the ellipticity is almost constant up to $r/R\sim 0.8$.
+On the other hand, for the configuration with the limiting $\beta$ for stability, we observe that the ellipticity grows almost linearly with $r$.